Call our free helpline0808 808 3555

 assessment.
 You, your child's education setting or your child,

-if over 16, can ask your local authority to carry our an
+if over 16, can ask your local authority to carry out an

-A: The views, interests and aspirations of your child.
+A: The views, interests and aspirations of you and your

 B: Special educational needs (SEN).